Ukraine says its troops make breakthrough in rebel stronghold

 The four-month-old conflict in Ukraine's Russian-speaking east has reached a critical phase, with Kiev and Western governments watching nervously to see if Russia will intervene in support of the increasingly besieged rebels.

-Ukrainian authorities said on Sunday the separatists shot down a Ukrainian warplane.
+Ukrainian authorities said on Sunday that the separatists shot down a Ukrainian warplane.
+The pilot ejected and was located and recovered after a search, a military spokesman, Oleksiy Dmytrashkivsky, told Reuters.

 On Saturday, Alexander Zakharchenko, prime minister of the self-proclaimed Donetsk People's Republic, said rebels were in the process of receiving some 150 armoured vehicles, including 30 tanks, and 1,200 fighters trained in Russia.
 He said they planned to launch a major counter-offensive.